The Penn Stater Hotel and Conference Center • State College, Pennsylvania

 - opportunities for students to engage with professionals

-Our invited speakers have been carefully selected to share their expertise.
-Research results will be presented, but at a level appropriate for an audience of diverse backgrounds.
+Our invited speakers were carefully selected to share their expertise.
+Research results were presented, but at a level appropriate for an audience of diverse backgrounds.
 All of our invited speakers are experts with reputations for being engaging and entertaining:

 - Keynote speaker Robbin Moran, Nathaniel Lord Britton Curator of Botany, New York Botanical Garden

 - Kay Havens, Medard and Elizabeth Welch Director, Plant Science and Conservation, Chicago Botanic Garden

 - John Wenzel, Director, Carnegie Museum of Natural History, Powdermill Nature Reserve